Leeds: Religion

-The proportion of Muslims in Leeds is slightly above average for the country (5.4% as of 2011).
+The proportion of Muslims in Leeds is 7.8% as of 2021 (up from 5.4% in 2011), slightly above average for the country.
 Mosques can be found throughout the city, serving Muslim communities in Chapeltown, Harehills, Hyde Park and parts of Beeston.
 The largest mosque is Leeds Grand Mosque in Hyde Park.

 The Sikh community is represented by gurdwaras (temples) spread across the city, the largest being in Chapeltown.
 There is also a colourful religious annual procession, called the Nagar Kirtan, into Millennium Square in the city centre on 13–14 April to celebrate Vaisakhi—the Sikh New Year and the birth of the religion.
 It is estimated that around 3,000 Sikhs in Leeds take part in this annual event.

-Leeds's Jewish community is the third-largest in the United Kingdom, after London and Greater Manchester.
+The Jewish community of Leeds is the third-largest in the United Kingdom, after London and Greater Manchester.
 The areas of Alwoodley and Moortown contain sizeable Jewish populations.
 There are eight active synagogues in Leeds.
 The Hindu community in Leeds has a temple (mandir) at Hyde Park.
 The temple has all the major Hindu deities and is dedicated to the Lord Mahavira of the Jains.

 Various Buddhist traditions are represented in Leeds, including: Soka Gakkai, Theravada, Tibetan, Triratna Buddhist Community, and Zen.
 The Buddhist community (sangha) comes together to celebrate the major festival of Wesak in May.
 There is also a community of the Baháʼí Faith in Leeds.

 Public services

 Water supply and sewerage services in Leeds are provided by Yorkshire Water, part of the Kelda Group.
-Prior to 1973 water and sewerage services had been provided by the Leeds Corporation.
-Leeds City Council has a target of 11MW of renewable energy from onshore wind by 2010 and an aspirational target of 75MW by 2020.
+Prior to 1973, water and sewerage services had been provided by the Leeds Corporation.
+Leeds City Council has a target of 11 MW of renewable energy from onshore wind by 2010 and an aspirational target of 75 MW by 2020.
 There are currently no operational wind farms in Leeds, but a planning application by Banks Renewables Ltd for five turbines at Hook Moor, near Micklefield, was approved in 2011.

 The area is policed by the West Yorkshire Police.
 The force has five policing districts covering the West Yorkshire area, one of which covers Leeds.
 The Leeds District Headquarters is located at Elland Road in the south of the city.
-In the north-west of the city the main stations are Weetwood and Woodhouse Lane; in the north-east, the main stations are Stainbeck near Chapel Allerton and Killingbeck; in the south the main stations are Leeds Central, located on Park Street in the city centre, and the District Headquarters itself.
+In the north-west of the city, the main stations are Weetwood and Woodhouse Lane; in the north-east, the main stations are Stainbeck near Chapel Allerton and Killingbeck; in the south the main stations are Leeds Central, located on Park Street in the city centre, and the District Headquarters itself.
 Fire and rescue services are provided by the West Yorkshire Fire and Rescue Service.
 The fire stations in Leeds are: Cookridge, Gipton, Hunslet, Stanks, Moortown, Stanningley, and the "Leeds" fire station (near the city centre, on Kirkstall Road).